jr4fs/vl-pretraining/README.md

-# Finetune LXMERT on Sports-VQA
+# Finetune LXMERT on Sports-VQA or Animals-VQA

-The logic for generating the sports split on VQA 2.0 was taken from [vqa-outliers](https://github.com/siddk/vqa-outliers/tree/9cb877ec6848301aec68dc31a2ebd121c521b33e).
+The logic for generating the sports/animals split on VQA 2.0 was taken from [vqa-outliers](https://github.com/siddk/vqa-outliers/tree/9cb877ec6848301aec68dc31a2ebd121c521b33e).

 ## Pre-trained models
 The pre-trained model (870 MB) is available at http://nlp.cs.unc.edu/data/model_LXRT.pth, and can be downloaded with: